- What’s a credit score?

 Some insurance companies also use credit report information, along with other factors, to help predict your likelihood of filing an insurance claim and the amount of the claim.
 They may consider this information when they decide whether to give you insurance and the amount of the premium they charge.
 The credit scores insurance companies use are sometimes called “insurance scores” or “credit-based insurance scores.”

-To order your free annual credit report from one or all of the national credit bureaus
+To order your free annual credit report from one or all of the nationwide credit bureaus

 - visit AnnualCreditReport.com